Index syndication

-Archive for June, 2008
+Archive for June 2008

 Textmate Posting Hiccup

-Forgive my triple Post Hiccup.
+26 Jun 2008Forgive my triple Post Hiccup.
 When Textmate posted my blog posts, I got errors.

 Thinking the post had not completed, I retried until I figured out the problem.

-If you use Wordpress V2.3 and post with Textmate, then don’t try to add a new category when posting an article.
+If you use WordPress V2.3 and post with Textmate, then don’t try to add a new category when posting an article.
 You get this problem:

-Fatal error: Cannot use object of type WP_Error as array in wp-includes/taxonomy.php on line 1010
+<br /> Fatal error: Cannot use object of type WP_Error as array in wp-includes/taxonomy.php on line 1010<br /> Looks like I am not the only one.

 Australian iTunes Store offers TV Shows

-Practically un-announced, Apple have made available a limited number of TV shows on the Australian iTunes Music Store.
+26 Jun 2008Practically un-announced, Apple have made available a limited number of TV shows on the Australian iTunes Music Store.

 While I commend the move, I have to question their pricing.
-The US store offers TV shows USD$1.99 per episode (with Some more expensive) The Australian Store offers the episodes AUD$2.99, which equates to approximately USD$2.85.
+The US store offers TV shows @{.tweet-username} USD$1.99 per episode (with Some more expensive) The Australian Store offers the episodes @{.tweet-username} AUD$2.99, which equates to approximately USD$2.85.

 Why the difference?
 You can’t tell me Apple has set-up different infrastructure and have different hosting for Media in Australia.
-They are not paying to send the data over international links.
-So why the over 40% increase in pricing from the US?

 More Work?

-I’m not posting much these days since I’m currently heavily involved in a current development and build effort for a Client.
+25 Jun 2008I’m not posting much these days since I’m currently heavily involved in a current development and build effort for a Client.
 (Solaris platform with Oracle 10g)

 All other hours are either commuting, sleeping or playing WoW.
 Look forward to a number of upcoming posts on Dansguardian SQL logging, OpenBSD and of course Apple and the iPhone.